awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 https://12-digit-AWS-account-ID or alias.signin.aws.amazon.com/console
 ```

-For more information about how IAM users sign in to the AWS Management Console, see [Signing in to the AWS Management Console as an IAM User or Root User](console.md)\.
+For more information about how IAM users sign in to the AWS Management Console, see [Signing in to the AWS Management Console as an IAM user or root user](console.md)\.

 In addition to manually creating individual passwords for your IAM users, you can create a password policy that applies to all IAM user passwords in your AWS account\.